CodeSaadhika/prayojan/README.md

 - [ ] Update the [Portfolio](https://satyasaadhika.github.io/) code from these JS learnings to use JSON data inserted in DOM

 ## `Internship instruction`
+#### Earth5R Artificial Intelligence and Machine Learning Content Writing Volunteer
-- [ ] Read the email carefully, understand what they are expecting
+- [x] Read the email carefully, understand what they are expecting
 - [ ] Call them tomorrow to understand it well from them, and ask for guidance
 - [ ] Ask about internship offer letter